willduff/mixedreality-enthusiast-guide/docs/headset-display-problems.md

 ## My headset displays are very choppy, but Mixed Reality Portal's preview window appears fine.

-* Make sure your PC's system resources (CPU, memory, and hard drive) are available and not pegged or maxed out by another app or process.
+* Make sure your PC's system resources (CPU, memory, and hard drive) are available and not consumed by another app or process.
 * Update your graphics driver.

 ## I'm getting a "The install class is not present or is invalid" error in Device Manager.

-If you see "HoloLens Sensors" with a yellow exclamation mark in Device Manager, double click on the device for additional details.
+If you see "HoloLens Sensors" with a yellow exclamation mark in Device Manager, select the device for additional details.
 If you see a message saying "The drivers for this device are not installed.
 (Code 28) -- The install class is not present or is invalid", this is typically because your PC is running [Windows 10 N](https://support.microsoft.com/en-us/help/4039813/media-feature-pack-for-windows-10-n-october-2017).
-Please note that N-editions of Windows 10 do not support Windows Mixed Reality, and you'll need to install a non-N version of Windows 10.
+Note that N-editions of Windows 10 do not support Windows Mixed Reality, and you'll need to install a non-N version of Windows 10.

 ## My WMR environment is jittery or stutters when I move my head and displays double vision.